 So, what’s my final verdict?
 Spring is an incredible time to visit!

-Pros: Savannah looks magical with seas of colorful azaleas in bloom, and it’s almost as if the weather was perfectly designed for long strolls through the Historic District.
+Pros: Savannah looks magical with seas of colorful azaleas in bloom, and it’s almost as if the weather was designed specifically for long strolls through the Historic District.

 It’s undoubtedly the prettiest time of year to visit.
 Still need proof?
 Check out Spring in Savannah: A Photo Essay.

-Cons: The downsides to keep in mind are the high rates for accommodations, the crowds, the pollen that clings to every surface (including your clothes), and the rambunctious St. Patrick’s Day crowd.
+Cons: The downsides to keep in mind are the high rates for accommodations, the crowds, the pollen that clings to every surface, and the rambunctious St. Patrick’s Day crowd.

 (If you’re visiting to party, then consider that last one a perk.)